grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [X] The repair is a foul mix of steel plates and bracing and globulous welds.
 		* {Chips spends the rest of the story repairing freshly sprung leaks from the patches --- make note of this in a couple of places}

+* [X] Chips is furious at a maneuver that Percy made, gets in a fight with her.
+Percy fires her, confines her to her rack.

 ### Back on the surface